QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 The Agent fabric, which serves as a central management hub, provides essential services for the Hybrid Agent System, including agent registration/discovery, authentication, observability, Agent control and intervention, and knowledge base.
-With the introduction of the agent fabric, consistent observability, traceability and security can be provided.
+With the introduction of the agent fabric, consistent observability, traceability, control and security can be provided.

 ##### Registration